Adobe InDesign 2024 Troubleshooting How-to Guide

 Missing the File Info dialog?
 Locate and delete the DVADialogPrefs.xml file and restart InDesign 202x.

-Running slow on macOS
+Running slow on macOS or Windows

 Some macOS users suggest turning off Time Machine to see if InDesign runs better and faster.
 Some macOS users have had to turn off GPU in Preferences to resolve screen display problems and slowdown issues.
+Some report that InDesign runs better and faster after they delete all traces of PostScript T1 fonts in the operating system, whether macOS or Windows.

 Component Information dialog

-Hold down the Cmd key while you choose InDesign > About InDesign (Mac), or the Ctrl key while you choose Help > About InDesign (Win).
+Hold down the Cmd key while you choose InDesign > About InDesign (macOS), or the Ctrl key while you choose Help > About InDesign (Win).
 The Component Information dialog can tell you potentially useful info about the history of your file.

 User cannot start InDesign